 You’ve purged, donated your items in good working condition and if you’re like most people, you still have a few items left that you have no clue what to do with.
-At Let Laura, we are all about creating a life you love by delivering personalized space-saving solutions that get and keep you organized.
-In an effort to follow through on our mission, we hope you find the below recycling guide helpful in answering your remaining questions as it relates to clearing the last of your clutter and doing your part to ensure these items are handled properly and don’t end up in our waterways, soil and landfills!
+We hope you find the below recycling guide helpful in answering your remaining questions as it relates to clearing the last of your clutter and doing your part to ensure these items are handled properly and don’t end up in our waterways, soil and landfills!

 Rechargeable batteries from computers, digital cameras, e-cigarettes, electric toothbrushes and cordless power tools need to be recycled because they have toxic chemicals and heavy metals in them.
 To properly recycle your batteries, go to Call2Recycle to find a location close to you.
 In NYS, you can also bring these items to stores that sell them.
 They must legally accept (for free) up to ten batteries of the same shape and size that they sell.

 Common household batteries found in items such as remotes, clocks, flashlights, smoke detectors and some of your kids’ toys can be disposed of in the trash in NYS.
 They no longer contain mercury, which means they are not hazardous waste.

 Incandescent and LED bulbs can be thrown in the regular trash.
 It is recommended to double-bag them for safety.
 Fluorescent and Compact Fluorescent Light bulbs can legally be discarded in the trash (double bag for safety).
 However, they do contain small amounts of mercury and are best brought back to a retailer that sells these types of lightbulbs or brought to a SAFE Disposal Event or Special Waste Drop-Off Site.
 Please note that due to COVID-19, SAFE Disposal Events and Special Waste Drop-off Sites are suspended through June 2021.